biochunan/bio-datasets/README.md

   biomolecular structures) into the extensible HuggingFace Datasets Feature API.
 * Ultra-fast iteration over high-dimensional arrays for both in-memory and sharded, disk-based iterable datasets, supported by recent improvements to the HF Datasets library.
-* Initial support for Protein data types with more data types planned
+* Initial support for Protein data types with more data types planned (and contributions towards that very welcome!)

 ### Supported data types